awsdocs/aws-cli-user-guide/doc_source/install-macos.md

    $ unzip awscli-bundle.zip
    ```
 **Note**
-If you don't have `unzip`, use your Linux distribution's built\-in package manager to install it\.
+If you don't have `unzip`, use your favorite package manager to install it or an equivalent\.

 1. Run the install program\.